Manipur (princely state): British protectorate

-Manipur remained relatively peaceful and prosperous until King Gambhir Singh's death in 1834.
-When he died his son was only one year old and his uncle Nara Singh was appointed as regent.
+At the death of Gambhir Singh, his son Chandrakirti Singh was only one year old, and his uncle Nara Singh was appointed as regent.
 That same year the British decided to restore the Kabaw Valley to the Kingdom of Burma, which had never been happy about the loss.
 A compensation was paid to Raja of Manipur in the form of an annual allowance of Rs 6,370 and a British residency was established in Imphal, the only town of the state, in 1835 to facilitate communication between the British and the rulers of Manipur.

 After a thwarted attempt on his life, Nara Singh took power and held the throne until his death in 1850.

 His brother Devendra Singh was given the title of Raja by the British, but he was unpopular.
-After only three months Chandrakirti Singh invaded Manipur and rose to the throne, while Devendra Singh fled to Cachar.
+After only three months, the rightful heir Chandrakirti Singh invaded Manipur and rose to the throne.
 Numerous members of the royal family tried to overthrow Chandrakirti Singh, but none of the rebellions was successful.
 In 1879, when British Deputy Commissioner G.H.
 Damant was killed by an Angami Naga party, the king of Manipur assisted the British by sending troops to neighbouring Kohima.
 Following this service to the crown, Chandrakirti Singh was rewarded with the Order of the Star of India.

 After Maharaja Chandrakriti's death in 1886 his son Surachandra Singh succeeded him.
 As in previous occasions, several claimants to the throne tried to overthrow the new king.
 The first three attempts were defeated, but in 1890, following an attack on the palace by Tikendrajit and Kulachandra Singh, two of the king's brothers, Surachandra Singh announced his intention to abdicate and left Manipur for Cachar.
-Kulachandra Singh, the king's younger brother, then rose to the throne while Tikendrajit Singh, an older brother and commander of the Manipuri armed forces, held the real power behind the scenes.
-Meanwhile, Surachandra Singh, once safely away from Manipur appealed to the British for help to recover the throne.
+Kulachandra Singh then rose to the throne while Tikendrajit Singh, as the commander of the Manipuri armed forces, held the real power behind the scenes.
+Meanwhile, Surachandra Singh, after leaving Manipur, appealed to the British for help to recover the throne.